bravecorvus/programming_languages_tldr/README.md

 4. Slow

-All languages/runtimes in a given category will perform comparably to each other, while languages from another category will be an order of magnitude faster or slower (with the exception of 2 and 3 which will operate comparably once the program is operating at full capacity).
+All languages/runtimes in a given category will perform comparably to each other, while languages from another category will be an order of magnitude faster or slower (with the exception of `Fast` and `Fast (with caveats)` which will operate comparably once the program is operating at full capacity).

 ---